gooddata/gooddata-ui-sdk/examples/playground/README.md

 2. Add your own component into the playground, this component exercises let's say contents of `@gooddata/sdk-ui-charts`
 3. Start the dev mode in the `libs/sdk-ui-charts` - `npm run dev`

+    > Note: if you are making changes to multiple SDK packages, then you may find the applink "autoBuild" mode extra
+    > useful.
+Please check out documentation for [applink tool](../../tools/applink).

 Once you do this, every time you make a change in the `sdk-ui-charts`, the dev mode will do incremental build, populate the `esm` outputs.
 The webpack server in the playground will be notified of this and rebuild the playground automatically.